binsync/libbs/README.md

 G/S: Getters/Setters
 - [ ] Add all decompilers to auto-detect interface

-### ALL
-- [ ] Move hook-inits to inside the `Interface` creation for all decompilers?
-  - This could cause issues.
-What happens when this is done twice?

 ### IDA
-- [ ] Change Callbacks
 - [ ] G/S Comments

 ### Binja